 The marina sits on a peninsula so there were beaches in almost every direction.

 We noticed big tall palm trees, dark blue ocean waters and cute cottages around the marina property.
 It was amazingly quiet.
-Perhaps January is quiet season or it simply is a quiet marina?!
+Perhaps January is the quiet season or it simply is a quiet marina?!

 With our laundry in hand, we made our way to the marina office to book in and pay our fees.
 At the time of our visit these were the prices we paid: